Skip to main content

 Frequently Asked Questions

-Q: Does the program offer any experiential learning opportunities?
+Does the software engineering program offer any experiential learning opportunities?

-A: A maximum of 10 graduate credits earned at another accredited institution may be applied.
+A maximum of 10 graduate credits earned at another accredited institution may be applied.
 Courses must have been completed, with a grade of B or better, within five years prior to the date of enrollment.
-Up to 15 credits from Penn State nondegree and graduate certificate courses can be applied to a degree program—more information can be found here.
+Up to 15 transfer credits from Penn State nondegree and graduate certificate courses can be applied to a degree program.
 Transfer credit approval is granted by the student's academic adviser and division head after an admission offer has been accepted.

 You have up to eight years to complete a degree, and up to three years to complete a graduate certificate.
 Our students find this mix of in-person and online courses offer the opportunity to better collaborate, network with peers, and take advantage of our campus resources.

-Q: How long will it take me to graduate?
+How long will it take me to graduate with my master's in software engineering?

-A: Yes.
-We have a Career Management Services office that provides one-on-one career advancement support, internship guidance, access to career fairs and other career events with local and national companies, as well as an array of other services.
-An additional perk of being part of the Penn State family is free career services for life!
+Our Career Services office provides one-on-one career advancement support, internship guidance, access to career fairs and other career events with local and national companies, as well as an array of other services.
+An additional perk of being part of the Penn State family is access to career services for life.

-A: There are a variety of scholarships available to half-time and full-time students who meet certain criteria.
-More information can be found here.
+There are a variety of scholarships available to half-time and full-time students who meet certain criteria.

-A: The Graduate School provides metrics on admission data, GMAT/GRE scores, enrollment, student demographics, time to degree, and degree conferral; more information can be found here.
+The Graduate School provides software engineering program metrics on admission data, GMAT/GRE scores, enrollment, student demographics, time to degree, and degree conferral.

 Master of Software Engineering